beanfarmers/.github/profile/README.md

-## 🪴 Codebean, a Code Sharing Platform
+## 🪴 CodeBean, a Code Sharing Platform

 _Codebean_ is a website where developers from different fields can **share their thoughts** by uploading **short code snippets**.